-On 1st March our new music library launches, offering monthly playlists, videos, music quizzes and printable activities to all of our subscribers, accessible online from any phone, tablet or computer.
+Offering monthly playlists, videos, music quizzes and printable activities to all of our subscribers, our music library isaccessible online from any phone, tablet or computer.
 In this article, we look at the various ways you can use these resources in your daily sessions…

 Flexible Listening: Listen anytime, anywhere